Mexico says deal with U.S. on NAFTA issues may be 'hours' away

 Mexico and Canada fear a sunset clause could be a major hindrance on long-term investment.

-Reporting by Sharay Angulo and Timothy Aeppel, Writing by Daina Beth Solomon; Editing by Dave Graham and Dan Grebler
+Reporting by Sharay Angulo and Timothy Aeppel, Writing by Daina Beth Solomon; Editing by Dave Graham, Dan Grebler and Susan Thomas